-According to an April 2007 report from Deloitte & Touché, employees are more likely to commit ethical transgressions on the job when they see their supervisors doing the same.
+According to a report from Deloitte & Touché, employees are more likely to commit ethical transgressions on the job when they see their supervisors doing the same.

 About 40% of the surveyed workers said that behavior of management was the top factor in influencing ethics on the job, with 35% saying the behavior of direct supervisors was the most prominent factor.